A Novel Approach to Neutrino-Hydrogen Measurements: Selection of -H Interactions

 \section{Selection of \boldmath $\nu(\bar \nu)$-H Interactions}

-The detection technique described in Sec.~\ref{sec:targets} allows a complete control of the (anti)neutrino targets in both size and material(s), as well as an accurate location of the interaction vertices within each target element.
-However, the H content by weight in the CH$_2$ target is only 14.4\% of the total and most of the interactions are still originated from the C nucleus.

-We can improve the signal/background ratio in the selection of H interactions by exploiting the event kinematics.
+The subtraction technique described in Sec.~\ref{sec:targets} can be used to select any inclusive and exclusive process in both CC and Neutral Current (NC) $\nu(\bar \nu)$ interactions on free protons~\cite{Petti:2022bzt}.
+For CC interactions we can improve the signal/background ratio in the selection of H interactions by exploiting the event kinematics.
 Since the H target is at rest, CC events are expected to be perfectly balanced in a plane transverse to the beam direction (up to the tiny beam divergence) and the muon and hadron vectors are back-to-back in the same plane.
-Instead, events from nuclear targets are affected by the smearing with the energy-momentum distribution of bound nucleons (Fermi motion and binding), the off-shell modifications of bound nucleons, meson exchange currents and nuclear shadowing~\cite{Alvarez-Ruso:2017oui,Kulagin:2004ie,Kulagin:2007ju,Kulagin:2014vsa}, as well as by final state interactions (FSI)~\cite{Alvarez-Ruso:2017oui}.
+Instead, events from nuclear targets are affected by the smearing with the energy-momentum distribution of bound nucleons (Fermi motion and binding), the off-shell modifications, meson exchange currents and nuclear shadowing~\cite{Alvarez-Ruso:2017oui,Kulagin:2004ie,Kulagin:2007ju,Kulagin:2014vsa}, as well as by final state interactions (FSI)~\cite{Alvarez-Ruso:2017oui}.
 These nuclear effects result in a significant missing transverse momentum and a smearing of the transverse plane kinematics.
-The use of transverse plane variables and event kinematics to select various Neutral Current (NC) and CC (anti)neutrino topologies was pioneered by the NOMAD experiment~\cite{Altegoer:1997gv}.
+The use of transverse plane variables and event kinematics to select various Neutral Current (NC) and CC (anti)neutrino topologies was pioneered by the NOMAD experiment~\cite{Altegoer:1997gv,Astier:2001yj,Naumov:2004wa,Astier:2000ng}.
 The analysis described in this paper is largely based upon the variables and techniques developed and validated with NOMAD data~\cite{Astier:2001yj,Naumov:2004wa,Astier:2000ng}.